Threehills Citizens’ Supermarket

 Feeding Britain supported a packed lunch scheme administered by the Ridgeway Dairy, an initiative backed by Drumoyne Community Council.
 Ridgeway launched a free of charge lunch scheme when lockdown restrictions were imposed, with packs including a fresh sandwich, fruit, yoghurt and snacks.

 Distribution of the lunches increased from just under 300 units in April to over 1,500 in June.
 An additional Feeding Britain contribution was made to extend the service throughout the summer and autumn half term holidays, providing a further 1,370 lunch packs for local children.

 Feeding Britain supported the Govan Youth Information Project with funding for a food programme supporting families in Govan and Ibrox throughout the Covid-19 pandemic.
 Funds were used to provide 3,000 packed lunches alongside art and craft packs.

 Funding was also allocated to sustain a work placement for a young person at risk of unemployment.
 The role involved the collection and distribution of food bags, capturing data, and managing online social media and services for GYIP.
 The placement also provided employability training covering topics including building rapport and resolving conflict.

-Feeding Britain will further support the GYIP’s Govan Loves Christmas project.
-With Covid-19 restrictions preventing the usual Santa’s Grotto and trip to the pantomime, the team will be distributing selection boxes and small toys to young people and families on Christmas Day.
+Feeding Britain provided further support for GYIP’s Govan Loves Christmas project.
+With Covid-19 restrictions preventing the usual Santa’s Grotto and trip to the pantomime, the team distributed selection boxes and small toys to young people and families on Christmas Day.